MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 We need to add two more plugins to require the authentication from users and to pass the logged in user to the manager.
 These plugins are named `Authentication` and `Otoroshi Info. token`.
 The Authentication plugin will use an in-memory authentication with one default user (wasm@otoroshi.io/password).
 The second plugin will be configured with the value of the OTOROSHI_USER_HEADER environment variable.

-Let's create the authentication module (if you are interested in how authentication module works, you should read How to's about secure app with ...).
+Let's create the authentication module (if you are interested in how authentication module works, you should read the other tutorials about How to secure an app).
 The following command creates an in-memory authentication module with an user.

 ````sh
 curl -X POST http://otoroshi-api.oto.tools:8080/api/auths \